kwquan/Projectesims/README.md

 ![alt text](https://github.com/kwquan/Projectesims/blob/main/Projectesims.png)

-This repo contains the code used for Project esims, a fullstack project built to simulate an online esims management system that allows users to register, buy and activate different plans.
+This repo contains the code used for Project esims, a fullstack project built to simulate an online esims management system that allows users to register account, buy and activate different plans.

 ## Description